 Should I Repair or Replace My Furnace?

-It has to be said: winter is coming.
-In fact, it's just around the corner!
+It has to be said: Winter is here!
 Do you know if your furnace is running at optimum efficiency?

 Don't wait until your furnace goes out to have a talk with your local HVAC contractor.